twilio/twilio-java/README.md

       WorkflowRule supportRule = new WorkflowRule("type == \"support\"", marketingTargets);

       // default filter
-      WorkflowRuleTarget defaultTarget = new WorkflowRuleTarget(everyoneQueue);
+      WorkflowRuleTarget defaultTarget = new WorkflowRuleTarget(defaultQueue);

       // put rules together in order in which the workflow should process them rules.add(salesRule);